rishiselvakumaran98/CS_Insiders/README.md

 - Since the blog was constructed in two weeks upon learning the fundamentals of web development, the blog creator (Rishi) wasn't able to incorporate many of the features found in professional social media websites.
 In the near future, more important features will be published on the website as indicated below.

-- The Styling and animation rendering for the website is very bare minimal, and developer hopes to achieve a better visualization for the website with more guidance, research and time given.
+- The Styling and animation rendering for the website is very bare minimal, and the developer (Rishi) hopes to achieve a better visualization for the website with more guidance, research and time given.

 # Potential features in the near future: